remarkjs/remark/packages/remark-cli/readme.md

 `folder/package.json`):

 1.  `.remarkrc` (JSON)
+3.  `.remarkrc.cjs` (CJS)
+5.  `.remarkrc.js` (CJS or ESM, depending on `type: 'module'` in `package.json`)
 2.  `.remarkrc.json` (JSON)
-3.  `.remarkrc.cjs` (CJS)
 4.  `.remarkrc.mjs` (ESM)
-5.  `.remarkrc.js` (CJS or ESM, depending on `type: 'module'` in `package.json`)
 6.  `.remarkrc.yaml` (YAML)
 7.  `.remarkrc.yml` (YAML)
 8.  `package.json` with `remarkConfig` field

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 14.14+, and 16.0+.
-Our projects sometimes work with older versions, but this is not guaranteed.
+When we cut a new major release, we drop support for unmaintained versions of Node.
+This means we try to keep the current release line, `remark-cli@^11`, compatible with Node.js 12.

 ## Security